British Airways Executive Club’s latest partner is Bicester Village, the designer shopping outlet mecca in the Chilterns.

 The Polo Ralph Lauren outlet seems to primarily sell ‘made for outlet’ lines which are not actually available in ‘normal’ stores.
 I’m not sure what other Bicester brands do this as well, presumably the US-owned ones are most likely to do so as the US is the real global heart of the outlet store.

 So … if you fancy a shopping trip to Bicester, pull out your British Airways Executive Club card and get down there before the end of September.
-And, if you value your sanity, try to avoid weekends.
+If you value your sanity, try to avoid weekends.

 As a reminder, there are various ways of earning Avios from UK credit cards.
 Many cards also have generous sign-up bonuses!